Jeern/Niedermann/content/posts/UsingThePostgreSQLArrayTypeWithDapper.md

 }
 ```

-I made it generic in ordet to work for all kinds of types.
+I made it generic to make it work for all kinds of types.

 Then you just add this handler in the Initialization code of your app or website like this: